nielsenz/Complexity-Conservation-in-Language-Evolution-Display/paper/paper.md

 ### A.4 Medieval Latin Model Limitations

 The Stanza Latin model (ITTB-trained) underdetects transitional analytical forms in Medieval Latin, producing structural zeros.
-Inference is therefore restricted to Classical↔Spanish for the categorical test.
+Inference is therefore restricted to Classical vs. Spanish for the categorical test.

 ### A.5 Reproducibility Metadata